September 2022 United Kingdom mini-budget: Resignation of Truss as Prime Minister

 A number of Conservative MPs publicly called for Truss's resignation, citing the loss in public confidence in the government's policies.
-According to the Daily Telegraph, as of 17 October these MPs included Crispin Blunt, Andrew Bridgen, Angela Richardson, Charles Walker and Jamie Wallis.
-As of mid-October, bookmakers were taking odds for the date of her resignation.
+According to the Daily Telegraph, by 17 October these MPs included Crispin Blunt, Andrew Bridgen, Angela Richardson, Charles Walker and Jamie Wallis.
+Around that time, bookmakers were taking odds for the date of her resignation.

 Conservative Party rules prohibit a challenge to the current incumbent for 12 months after a leadership contest.
 In the absence of a voluntary resignation by Truss, the other routes to forcing her exit from power included changing the party's rules or forcing a general election.
 In response to this, the Labour Party started an advertising campaign advocating a general election, with a focus on criticism of Truss's record in government.
 An opinion poll published by Redfield and Wilton Strategies on 17 October showed a 36-point lead for Labour, which if reflected in general election results could give the Conservatives as few as 22 seats in Parliament, resulting in them losing their power as a political force.
 The Electoral Calculus website suggested their number of seats could be as small as one.
 A YouGov poll published the next day gave Truss a personal rating of –70.

-House of Commons Speaker, Lindsay Hoyle, granted opposition Labour leader Keir Starmer an urgent question for Truss on the afternoon of 17 October, but Downing Street confirmed that Leader of the House, Penny Mordaunt, would answer for her instead.
+House of Commons Speaker Lindsay Hoyle granted opposition Labour leader Keir Starmer an urgent question for Truss on the afternoon of 17 October, but Downing Street confirmed that Leader of the House Penny Mordaunt would answer for her instead.
 Her absence drew criticism from a number of MPs, including Starmer, although she later made a brief appearance in the House, and it was subsequently reported she had been attending a pre-arranged meeting with Graham Brady, the chair of the 1922 Committee.
 In an interview with the BBC's political editor Chris Mason that evening, Truss said she was "sorry for the mistakes that have been made" but remained "committed to the vision".
-She also said she would lead the Conservatives into the next UK general election.
+She also said she would lead the Conservatives into the next general election.

 A YouGov survey of Conservative Party members published on 18 October had reported that a majority of them wanted Truss to resign, with their favoured front runners for her replacement being Boris Johnson as most popular, followed in order by Ben Wallace, Rishi Sunak, Penny Mordaunt, Kemi Badenoch, Jeremy Hunt and Suella Braverman.
 Bookmakers placed Sunak first in their list of likely Conservative prime ministerial successors, followed in order by Hunt, Mordaunt, Wallace and Johnson.
 Starmer, Nicola Sturgeon and numerous voters called for a general election.
 Calls were intensified following Truss' resignation.